-Okay, now that we have covered what a vacuum leaks do, how do you find components that leak vacuum?
-One way is to visually inspect all the vacuum hoses and connections.
+One way to find a vacuum leak is to visually inspect all the vacuum hoses and connections.
 Look for disconnected, loose or cracked hoses, broken fittings, etc. Hey, you might get lucky and find the problem in a few minutes, or you might waste half the day trying to find the mysterious leak.
 Vacuum leaks are often the elusive needle in a haystack.
 And if it is not a hose leaking vacuum but something else such as a gasket, worn throttle shaft, injector O-rings, etc., you may never find it using this technique.

 A faster technique for finding intake manifold vacuum leaks is to get a bottle of propane and attach a length of rubber hose to the gas valve.
 Open the valve so you have a steady flow of gas.
 Then hold the hose near suspected leak points while the engine is idling.
 If there is a leak, propane will be siphoned in through the leak.
 The resulting "correction" in the engine's air/fuel ratio should cause a noticeable change in idle speed and/or smoothness (Note: on engines with computerized idle speed control, disconnect the idle speed control motor first).